Restrictions On Abortion Medication Deserve A Second Look, Says A Former FDA Head

 What prompted the decision to restrict mifepristone back in 2000?

 We put the restrictions on the distribution system for mifepristone at the time the drug was approved.
 The clinical data that was reviewed by the FDA at that point was largely from the experience out of Europe, particularly France, where it was used.
-And since there wasn't that much experience [in the U.S] using the product, the restrictions were placed so that we could make it available, and at the same time monitor what would happen after that [in terms of] risk of surgical abortion, side effects, or adverse effects.
+And since there wasn't that much experience [in the U.S] using the product, the restrictions were placed so that we could make it available, and at the same time monitor what would happen after that [in terms of] risk of surgical abortion, side effects or adverse effects.

 What has happened over the course of these 19 years is that we have learned a lot about this drug and that its side effects are reasonably minimal and can be well handled.
 There are, on occasion, adverse effects, just like there are with every other prescription drug.
-But putting it into this restricted distribution, doesn't seem, from the information at least that we know now, to be [necessary].
-And in fact, it's, it's quite burdensome.
+But putting it into this restricted distribution doesn't seem, from the information at least that we know now, to be [necessary].
+And in fact, it's quite burdensome.

 How have those initial restrictions changed?

 In 2016, the FDA reviewed their distribution system and the restrictions that had been placed on the drug and did make some changes.
-It went from seven to ten weeks of pregnancy in terms of use.
+It went from seven to 10 weeks of pregnancy in terms of use.
 It took off the need for the woman to actually take the medication in the doctor's office.
 But it left in place this whole notion of registering clinics and keeping extensive records.
 So, there was a review of the data at one point by the FDA.
 We just feel like it's time that it happened again.

 What might be the impact on women of lifting some of those restrictions?

 The current restrictions impose a lot of burden on women who have to go to a clinic and [on] the certified physician.
 If some of those restrictions were lifted, you could possibly go to your own physician who might write a prescription that you could get filled in your pharmacy and take this medication at home right now.
-Women, particularly in rural areas and suburbs, have to travel long distances for this and it's just a real burden on them to do that.
+Women, particularly in rural areas and suburbs, have to travel long distances for this, and it's just a real burden on them to do that.
 It's also a burden on the physicians, who have to register and keep extensive records.

 I think these restrictions on the dispensing of mifepristone here may be driving women to seek these products over the Internet.
 And there lies a real risk, I believe.
 There's no way she can be assured that they have the same safety profile or quality, and there is a real risk that either the product she'd receive would have an even higher risk profile, or it also might be a product that is not efficacious at all and won't work.